uclnlp/jack/docs/How_to_install_and_run.md

   - Run in the main directory `make overfit` to test the functionality of the integration between TensorFlow and jtr

 #### 4. (Optional) Install missing requirements
   - In some cases you might to manually install some requirements to fix some errors during the `make overfit` procedure.
-You can install these requirements with `pip3 install -r requirement.txt` in the main directory
+You can install these requirements with `pip3 install -r requirements.txt` in the main directory

 ## Run an example in jtr